yhwh/node-qt/README.md

 **Segmentation fault**

-Tough luck.
-Did you forget to `new` a wrapped object?
+Tough luck :) Did you forget to `new` a wrapped object?